 Yet it’s still to be determined what, exactly, will be done to protect all the new arrivals from rising coal tar fumes — a concern shared by the project manager of the canal’s Superfund scrubbing — or what might occur should another storm flood the zone, as Hurricane Sandy did, when waters in Gowanus rose by nearly 10 feet.

-“Private developers, some with very bad reputations, want to come in and make a lot of money, from which the city gets little to nothing,” said one Carroll Gardens resident.
+“Private developers, some with very bad reputations, want to come in and make a lot of money, from which the city gets little to nothing,” one Carroll Gardens resident told The Hatch Institute.

 “And in return our neighborhood gets high-rises it doesn’t have the infrastructure for, built on top of toxic land they’re not remediating particularly well, where the most toxic land is reserved for low-income housing.”

-We encourage you to read the story, co-reported admirably by Mihir Zaveri and Jo Corona.
+We encourage you to read the story, co-reported by Mihir Zaveri, a Times staff reporter, and Brad Hamilton, editor of the Hatch Institute.

 Let us know what you think.